-Since 1789, the Senate has expelled only fifteen of its entire membership.
-Of that number, fourteen were charged with support of the Confederacy during the Civil War.
-In several other cases, the Senate considered expulsion proceedings but either found the member not guilty or failed to act before the member left office.
+Since 1789 the Senate has expelled only 15 members.
+Of that number, 14 were expelled during the Civil War for supporting the Confederacy.
+In several other cases, the Senate considered expulsion but either dropped those proceedings or failed to act before the member left office.
 In those cases, corruption was the primary cause of complaint.

 1. Expulsion failed 19 to 10—less than the necessary two-thirds majority.
 At request of the Ohio legislature, Smith resigned two weeks after the vote.
 (His counsel was Francis Scott Key.)